Search

 But instead of conducting the search “helter skelter,”use the same principle I just suggested.
 Start as deep into the building as you can and move through it in an orderly fashion.

 Another benefit of this strategy is that it will help make sure you don’t lose your train of thought as you search.
+You can use your drawing to check off places that you’ve already searched.

 Step Four: Make A Checklist